Scalp massage for healthy hair

 What does scalp massage do for the hair?

-Not only does the body generally love a scalp massage, your hair loves it too!
 When you massage the scalp, you also stimulate the blood supply to the hair follicles.
 It sends important oxygen and nutrients into circulation, which thereby helps to strengthen your hair and hair growth.

 Scalp massage has several benefits for both the hair and scalp: